coder7475/blog-client/README.md

     2. image
     3. short description
     4. long description
-2. A textarea: Comment with comment owner name and profile picture: Create a comment collection
+2. A textarea: Comment with comment owner name and profile picture: Create a comment collection [Done]
 3. Comment Collection will have: _id, user name, profile picture.
-Filter by _id in backend
+Filter by _id in backend [Done]
 4. User cannot comment on his/her own blog.
-Show toast for it
+Show toast for it [Done]
 5. If user is blog owner he or she can update the blog using update button.
+6. all the comments with comment owner name and profile picture will be shown in the comment section

 ### Add Blog Page: